intel-iot-devkit/shopper-mood-monitor-cpp/README.md

 ### Hardware acceleration

 This application can take advantage of the hardware acceleration in the OpenVINO toolkit by using the `-b` and `-t` parameters.

+The user can choose different confidence levels for both face and emotion detection by using `--faceconf, -fc` and `--moodconf, -mc` command line parameters.
+By default, both of these parameters are set to `0.5` i.e. at least `50%` detection confidence is required in order for the detected result to be considered valid.

 For example, to use the OpenVINO™ toolkit backend with the GPU in 32-bit mode:
 ```